The Best WordPress Podcast Themes in 2019

 Lastly, we have created a custom framework.
 This means there absolutely no hidden costs and you can rest assured that no additional purchase of a framework is needed.

 Dixie followed Satchmo and became one of our most popular themes.
 It has all the same great features as Satchmo, but with a different style/design.
-The theme was crafted as a more modern, young and colorful design.
-Dixie supports multiple audio players on one page and on archives, as well as displaying the player on a single page or post.
+We created Dixie to be a clean, yet ultra modern and colorful WordPress podcast theme.
+Dixie supports multiple audio players on singular pages, as well as displaying a player on a single page or post.